-Are you still thinking if you should go?
+Are you still thinking about whether you should go?
 If you are, honestly I don’t know what else I can do to convince you.
 As you can see, there are plenty of activities for everyone.
 Whether you just want to take a stroll, visit a museum or relax, then this is the place to go.

 Parque Fundidora is Monterrey’s lung.
 It’s amazing how they transformed a factory into a very cool park like this.
 Is it worth the hype?
 I would say it is.

 As always, feel free to comment or leave any questions below.
 See you soon!

 The first thing you have to do is find cheap flights.
 But where do you find those?
 There are many search engines, but the one I highly recommend is Skyscanner.
 Here you can compare fares from all over the world and pick the one that suits you best.

 The next thing you have to do is secure your lodging.
 Whether you prefer a hostel, a guesthouse, a B&B, or a hotel, you can find them all on Booking.
 You can find lodging of all kinds ranging from cheap to expensive and somewhere in between.
 Many people have scored good deals using it.

 Another popular option is Hostelworld.
 This website focuses on hostels as opposed to hotels.